Software Alternatives, Accelerators & Startups

 • Treat Kubernetes Clusters as Cattle, Not Pets

 I think that the contradiction here comes from the fact that these tools that are suited for large scale operations, like Kubernetes, end up getting standartized and adopted even by smaller corporations, which have neither the specialists, nor the resources to utilize them properly.
-Be it because of FOMO (fear of missing out), CV driven development or something else entirely, but I've seen this a number of times... - Source: Hacker News / almost 3 years ago
+Be it because of FOMO (fear of missing out), CV driven development or something else entirely, but I've seen this a number of times... - Source: Hacker News / over 4 years ago

 Do you know an article comparing Rancher to other products?